volunteersvn80/revanced-nonroot/README.md

 ➡ Use : finish_patch "txt_name"

 ➡ (txt_name = revanced,revanced-extended...
 As same 1️⃣)

-# Problem

-Some apk download not exactly or not supported.
-Use between APKMirror and Uptodown

 # About
 This repository can patch YouTube/YouTube Music from revanced/inotia00 source